GMOD/2025-biocuration-tutorial/docs/01-setting-up-apollo.md

 yarn start:prod
 ```

+Open the forwarded address (or <http://localhost:27655> if you're not in
-Open <http://localhost:27655> again in your browser.
-Open an "Empty" session,
+Codespaces) again in your browser.
+Open an "Empty" session, and then choose
-and then choose "Continue as Guest" in the dialog that appears.
+"Continue as Guest" in the dialog that appears.

 ![Login dialog](img/apollo_login.png)